Search waiting | Matsusada Precision

 Hence, the word "inverter" is often used in the field of home appliances.
 In recent years, inverters have also played an active role in the increasing number of induction cookers that use AC currents with extremely high frequencies ranging from 20 kHz to 90 kHz for their operations; this is only possible by changing the frequency with a power inverter device.

 The ability to flexibly change the rotation speed and acceleration of the motor to suit the required application is highly useful.
-How does a power inverter device allow us to flexibly change the rotation speed of a motor?
+How does a inverter device allow us to flexibly change the rotation speed of a motor?

 Frequency and Rotation Speed